Neither Consent nor Property: A Policy Lab for Data Law: Comparative institutional analysis

-In this final family of regimes, liability is no longer concentrated solely on the seller.
+In this family of regimes, liability is no longer concentrated solely on the seller.
 Instead, the buyer is treated as a legally reachable actor who shares in the potential costs of data-related harms.
-This model directly reflects contemporary legal doctrine, where data processors under GDPR, joint controllers, and ``Business Associate'' under HIPAA all bear direct liability.
+This model directly reflects contemporary legal doctrine, where ``Business Associate'' under HIPAA all bear direct liability.
 Economically, this approach keeps the full liability mass inside the transaction, reassigning the incidence of risk toward the party best placed to mitigate it.
 This creates powerful incentives for buyers to invest in post-acquisition governance, as they now internalize a meaningful share of both the substantive risk of harm and the exposure to enforcement.